open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 multiple messages (in case messages are passed for processing as batches), or for no message at all (if it is signalled that no messages were received).
-For each message it accounts for, the "Deliver" or "Receive" span SHOULD link to the "Create" or "Publish" span for the message.
-In addition, if it is possible the "Create" or "Publish" span MAY be set as a parent of the "Deliver" or "Receive" span.
+For each message it accounts for, the "Deliver" or "Receive" span SHOULD link to the message's creation context.
+In addition, if it is possible the creation context MAY be set as a parent of the "Deliver" or "Receive" span.

 #### Settlement spans